STUDENTS Policy

 Student Identity

-permitted to select a first name and pronoun that more closely matches their
+select a first name and pronoun that more closely matches their gender

-be used by District staff to communicate verbally and electronically other than
+by District staff to communicate verbally and electronically other than in

 obtain a name change through the court system.